temporalio/edu-appdatasec-python-code/exercises/codec-server/README.md

 ## Part A: Configure a Codec Server to Use Your Data Converter

-1. First, you'll review a barebones Codec Server implementation in Python, and make the necessary changes to integrate the custom data converter from Exercise 1.
+1. First, you'll review a barebones Codec Server implementation in Python, and make the necessary changes to integrate the Custom Data Converter from Exercise 1.
 Examine the `codec-server.py`.
 This file contains a complete HTTP server implementation using Python's [AIOHTTP](https://docs.aiohttp.org/en/stable/) library.
-It listens on endpoints at `/{namespace}/encode` and `/{namespace}/decode` as expected by the Temporal CLI, Web UI, and SDKs, and contains stubs for OIDC and CORS enablement.
-These are the baseline requirements for a Temporal Codec Server, which can be implemented using standard HTTP functionality in any language of your choosing.
-2. Temporal Codec Servers need, at minimum, one additional configuration detail before they can be deployed from sample code.
-Specifically, Codec Servers need to import the Converter logic from your own application, and then map the Converter logic on a per-Namespace basis.
+It listens on endpoints at `/{namespace}/encode` and `/{namespace}/decode` as expected by the Temporal CLI, Web UI, and SDKs.
+This Codec Server needs one additional configuration detail before it can be deployed from sample code -- it needs to import the Codec logic from your own application, and then map the Converter logic on a per-Namespace basis.
 Add an `import` statement at the top of `codec-server.py` to import the `EncryptionCodec` class from `codec.py`.
-3. Next in `codec-server.py`, create a dictionary named `codecs` after initializing your `app` and before setting endpoints on it with `add_routes()` .
+2. Next in `codec-server.py`, create a dictionary named `codecs` after initializing your `app` and before setting endpoints on it with `add_routes()` .
 Keys should be Namespace strings.
 Values should be Codec classes.
 By default, you only need to assign the `default` namespace to `EncryptionCodec()` from this example.
-4. After making these additions, you should have a functioning Codec Server, integrated with your application logic.
+3. After making these additions, you should have a functioning Codec Server, integrated with your application logic.
 Again, everything else in here is configured as generically as possible — note that this example Codec Server listens on port 8081, which is usually used in testing configurations — but